 However, the computation from first principles of this contribution is not easy, and it has not been tested on large spectroscopic samples.
 For this reason we choose to adopt two different paths: we build models both without emission lines, as done in most of the published analysis so far, as well as including emission lines, as described above.
-We will analyze our sample separately with both libraries.
+We will analyse our sample separately with both libraries.

-The crucial output parameters of the fit are the SFR, which must be equal to zero in passive candidates, and (equivalently) the galaxy age, that must be compared with the duration of the SF activity: for ages shorter than $\Delta t{burst}$ , the galaxy is star-forming - these models can be described reasonably well both as starburst galaxies with a relatively small amount of dust (i.e. the usual Lyman Break Galaxies) as well as more reddened galaxies - while for ages definitely larger than $\Delta t{burst}$ these models describe galaxies that are passively evolving, with negligible amount of star-formation activity.
+The crucial output parameters of the fit are the SFR, which must be equal to zero in passive candidates, and (equivalently) the galaxy age, that must be compared with the duration of the SF activity: for ages shorter than Δt{burst} , the galaxy is star-forming - these models can be described reasonably well both as starburst galaxies with a relatively small amount of dust (i.e. the usual Lyman Break Galaxies) and more reddened galaxies - while for ages definitely larger than Δt{burst} these models describe galaxies that are passively evolving, with a negligible amount of star-formation activity.